raaidarshad/personal-website/pages/posts/tech/new-python-project.md

 author: Raaid
 ---

+# How I start a New Python Project

 ## Motivation
 Recently, I've found myself following the same set of steps every time I start a new Python project.
 I want certain style checking things in place, I want a tests directory, I want a readme and a license, I want a github repository spun up, I want pre-commit set up; there's a lot of small stuff, regardless of the project.
 It doesn't take _that_ long, but it'd be nice to make the process quick, easy, update-able, and consistent.